 The Nxai Pan was once part of the great lake that covered central Botswana.
 Now they are mostly fossil pans, covered with good grasslands rather than salt.

 Once the rains have started, gemsbok, elephant, and zebra migrate to the area.
-Zebra are present in thousands and drop their young at Nxai Pan.
+Zebras are present in thousands and drop their young at Nxai Pan.
 Rivaling the spectacle of the multitude of young springbok, to further enhance game viewing opportunities.

 This area offers the most incredible safari experience because game and bird life are abundant.